Skip to content ↓

 Forest School sessions are led by Nursery Teachers and Mrs Watts who is a certified Forest School teacher as well as the class teacher for RF Reception class at Fielding.

 You will receive a message via your MCAS account on a Friday/Wednesday to let you know if your child is attending Forest School on Monday/Thursday.
-If you child is due to attend Forest School then please send them to Nursery with wellies or waterproof shoes.
+If you child is due to attend Forest School, then please send them to Nursery with wellies or waterproof shoes.
 They will also need a raincoat/shower jacket as the weather does not stop us.

 The Fielding Forest School is located on our school field.
 Children will have the opportunity to explore the forest and take part in themed and seasonal activities.